Default embed code

 Typekit’s standard embed code is a simple pair of

 <script> tags.
 The first is an external

-To find the default embed code for your kit, launch your Kit Editor, and click the "embed code" link at the top right.
-Copy and paste the embed code near the top of your site’s
+To find the default embed code for your kit, select the kit name from the kit menu to open the Kit Editor.
+Then click the "embed code" link at the top right, and copy and paste the embed code near the top of your site’s

 <head> tag.
-(If you're using Typekit with a blogging platform such as WordPress.com, Posterous, or TypePad, then you can copy the Kit ID—the seven-character alphanumeric code listed at the bottom of the window —into your blog's settings instead.
+(If you're using Typekit with some blogging platforms, you can copy the Kit ID—the seven-character alphanumeric code listed at the bottom of the window —into your blog's settings instead.
 Read more about using Typekit on your blog.)

 This standard embed code takes advantage of the fact that